fmesena/Matroid_Intersection/README.md

 ## How to use

 The repository contains a Makefile.
 To compile use the `make` command.
 To run use the `make run` command or type `./exec` in the command line.
-The `main.cpp` file currently has an example on how to make use of some code.
+The `main.cpp` file currently has an example on how to make use of some parts of the code.

-To use this code for your own projects, you should go to the `oracles` directory and follow the example of the oracle for the uniform matroid.
+To use this code for your own projects, you should go to the `oracles` directory and follow the example of the oracle implementation for the uniform matroid.

 ## Authors